 information genie (ĭn′fər-māʹshən jēʹnē) n. – 1.
 One who transforms unstructured information into clear, usable, and visually attractive materials.
 2. Researcher, writer, editor, information designer; usually analytical.

-Editing & Information Design
+Words and Information Design

-Specializing in health care, policy, law, and academic content
+Specializing in expository and academic content

 I am a substantive editor.
 I evaluate a document as a whole — its arguments, organization, readability, style, and design — then work with the author to transform the content into easily understood information that is designed for its intended use and audience.